orenvardi/codefresh_project_server/README.md

 ## Improvements I would have done if I had more time or knowledge:
-better logic to determine which containers' logs to store , caching the logs of the most used containers to reduce the use of DB, client-side with simple UI
+better logic to determine which containers' logs to store , caching the logs of the most used or most recently used containers to reduce the use of DB, client-side with simple UI